richie5um/TextBar-Recipes/README.md

 ### Show last 10 (ish) files backed-up by CrashPlan
     $HOME/scripts/CrashPlan.sh
+> Download CrashPlan.sh to your machine (to ~/scripts), and then add this to TextBar.

+### Show macOS Desktop Space Number
+    $HOME/scripts/SpaceNumber.sh
-> Download CrashPlan.sh to your machine (to ~/scripts). and then add this to TextBar.
+> Requires you to name your wallpapers for each space - see notes in the script for more details.
+Download SpaceNumber.sh to your machine (to ~/scripts). and then add this to TextBar.

 ## Preferences
 > Requires TextBar v1.4.9 (or later)